knlpscience/knlpscience/README.md

 </div>

 **NLP Scientist**
-- I majored in applied statistics and studied data science, and I am particularly interested in the NLP field.
+- I majored in applied statistics and studied data science
+- I am particularly interested in the NLP field.

 **Interest**
 - Methodological research to improve the performance of LLM models